-Welcome to week twenty-seven of my Tuesday's Truths series here on Blogger; and it's already the last day of the month for 2017!
+Welcome to week twenty-six of my Tuesday's Truths series here on Blogger; and it's already the last day of the month for 2017!
 Be that as it may, this past Sunday, I was in NYC's Central Park; and as it often happens when I'm there, I was entertained by a number of ducks, a bird type that spends a good deal of time in the park's bodies of water.
 The weather was very mild on that day, considering it is the month of January!
 A number of folks and members of various wild life communities, were taking advantage of the warm sun. this is evidenced by the photo of a female duck seen in the image atop this entry, where she appears to be acting as a music conductor!

 In any event, it was certainly great to see her, as well as her duck-comrades on a winter's day in the park.
 For just this past Friday, in a post here on Blogger, I paid homage memory to the anniversary of the death of J.D.
 Salinger re his character's (Holden from "The Catcher in the Rye") "concern" for the fate of ducks during winter time in Central Park, I cited some passages re this, and if you'd like to refer to them, please click here.
 Today I'm offering specific answers to Holden's question re what ducks do in the winter.